 Where students miss a regularly scheduled midterm or class participation for legitimate reasons as determined by the Student Experience - Academic (MBA) office, the weight for that test/participation will be distributed across other evaluative components of the course at the discretion of the instructor.
 Documentation explaining such an absence must be provided to the Student Experience - Academic (MBA) office within five (5) working days upon returning to school.

-To document absences for health related reasons, please provide to Student Experience - Academic (MBA) office the Petition for Relief for MBA Missed Term Work and the McMaster University Student Health Certificate which can be found on the DeGroote School of Business website at:
+To document absences for health related reasons, please provide to Student Experience - Academic (MBA) office the Petition for Relief for MBA Missed Term Work and the McMaster https://mbastudent.degroote.mcmaster.ca/forms-and-applications/

-https://mbastudent.degroote.mcmaster.ca/forms-and-applications/